vmagueta/vmagueta/README.md

 ### 🌐 [vmagueta.run](https://vmagueta.run) - My Engineering Blog

 I work at the intersection of software development and infrastructure, building resilient systems and high-performance internal tools.
-Currently, I’m deep-diving into **Rust 🦀** on my path to becoming a full Rustacean.
+Currently, working with **Python 🐍** and **Rust 🦀** in production and open source.
+Expanding my knowledge to Embedded Software.

 ---